tbm98/notes/README.md

 # How to run?

-Follow [FlutterFire Overview](https://firebase.flutter.dev/docs/overview) for learn how to setup firebase.
+Follow [FlutterFire Overview](https://firebase.flutter.dev/docs/overview) to learn how to setup firebase.